-FROM EXTRACURRICULAR

-SKILLS TO COMPETENCES
+FROM EXTRACURRICULAR SKILLS TO COMPETENCES

 Our project tried to design and experiment Digital Ateliers that took inspirations from digital art.
 An example of reference is Christiane Paul, curator of New Media Arts at the Whitney Museum of American Art in New York.
 We were inspired by how digital art questions reality by proposing questions and new collective projects.
 Digital Art also opens up to the theme of participation, involvement and interactivity.
 Investigates the divergent use of tools, as Bruno Munari did with the photocopier.
 New ideas for teaching have come from the work of contemporary artists, photographers, documentaries...
-The approach of Bruno Munari, contemporary art and digital research have made it possible to link contemporary subjects, topics and issues with the daily use of media and ICT, in a creative way, implementing the pedagogical model.
+The approach of Bruno Munari, contemporary art and digital research have made it possible to link contemporary subjects, topics and issues with the daily use of media and ICT, in a creative way, implementing the "Digital Atelier" as new format and new pedagogical model.
 Contemporary art and installations, ICT, cultural services and common work materials were mixed in students' and teachers' hands.
+The media content is a new space of "signification" and becomes the material of labour of the student who interacts in a divergent way.